alexkarer/myrpg-npc-creator/concept.md

 Abilities also have ability creation points, one npc creation point should grant a certain amount of ability creation points

 1. Ability Type
-2. Ability Cost
+2. Ability Usage Cost
 3. Ability Usage Restriction
 4. Targets
+5. Targeted Defense and Attribute for DT Calculation
-5. Main Effect
+6. Main Effect
-6. Side effects
+7. Additional effects

 **Movement Abilities**
 Movement abilities are predifined